 The U.S. Fish and Wildlife Service's ("USFWS") National Wetland Inventory ("NWI") Map (USFWS Download Seamless Wetlands Data by State, 2024) and the U.S. Geological Survey's ("USGS") National Hydrography Database ("NHD") (USGS National Map Downloader, 2024) were reviewed for the Assessment Area.
-Based on the review, there are no NWI nor NHD features within the Assessment Area (Exhibits A-4 and A-5 in Appendix A show the proximity of NWI and NHD features relative to the Assessment Area, respectively.).
+Based on the review, there are no NWI nor NHD features within the Assessment Area (Exhibits A-4 and A-5 in Attachment A show the proximity of NWI and NHD features relative to the Assessment Area, respectively.).
 Further, the National Hydric Soils Rating database was reviewed for the mapped soils within the Assessment Area.
-The soil types mapped within the Assessment Area are considered "predominantly non-hydric" (NRCS Hydric Soils List, 2024).
-On January 30, 2024, Topographic scientists conducted a wetland and stream delineation of the 31.52-acre Assessment Area in support of the Project.
-Two (2) wetland-determination data forms were recorded in the Assessment Area to determine the presence/absence of wetland resources - negative results were recorded (See Exhibit E-2 in Appendix E).
-Topographic scientists concluded that no aquatic features that would be considered WOTUS are located within the Assessment Area and coordination/cooperation with the USACE is unwarranted.
+Both soil types mapped within the Assessment Area are considered "hydric" (NRCS Hydric Soils List, 2024).
+On January 31, 2024, Topographic scientists conducted a wetland and stream delineation of the 6.62-acre Assessment Area in support of the Project.
+Four (4) wetland-determination data forms were recorded in the Assessment Area to determine the presence/absence of wetland resources - negative results were recorded by three of the four sampling locations (See Exhibit E-2 in Appendix E).
+After conducting an on-site investigation, one (1) palustrine forested wetland was identified.
+This forested wetland is located along a now defunct railroad embankment within a drainage ditch that parallels the railroad right of way - located in the northeast corner of the Assessment Area.
+This wetland feature would not likely be affected due to anticipated avoidance during the construction phase.